Dynamic random-access memory: Synchronous dynamic RAM

 Synchronous dynamic RAM (SDRAM) significantly revises the asynchronous memory interface, adding a clock (and a clock enable) line.
 All other signals are received on the rising edge of the clock.

-The R̅A̅S̅ and C̅A̅S̅ inputs no longer act as strobes, but are instead, along with W̅E̅, part of a 3-bit command controlled by a new active-low strobe, chip select or :
+The R̅A̅S̅ and C̅A̅S̅ inputs no longer act as strobes, but are instead, along with W̅E̅, part of a 3-bit command:

-The O̅E̅ line's function is extended to a per-byte "DQM" signal, which controls data input (writes) in addition to data output (reads).
+The O̅E̅ line's function is extended to a per-byte DQM signal, which controls data input (writes) in addition to data output (reads).
 This allows DRAM chips to be wider than 8 bits while still supporting byte-granularity writes.

 Many timing parameters remain under the control of the DRAM controller.
 For example, a minimum time must elapse between a row being activated and a read or write command.
 One important parameter must be programmed into the SDRAM chip itself, namely the CAS latency.
 This is the number of clock cycles allowed for internal operations between a read command and the first data word appearing on the data bus.
-The "Load mode register" command is used to transfer this value to the SDRAM chip.
+The Load mode register command is used to transfer this value to the SDRAM chip.
 Other configurable parameters include the length of read and write bursts, i.e. the number of words transferred per read or write command.

 The most significant change, and the primary reason that SDRAM has supplanted asynchronous RAM, is the support for multiple internal banks inside the DRAM chip.
-Using a few bits of "bank address" which accompany each command, a second bank can be activated and begin reading data while a read from the first bank is in progress.
-By alternating banks, an SDRAM device can keep the data bus continuously busy, in a way that asynchronous DRAM cannot.
+Using a few bits of bank address that accompany each command, a second bank can be activated and begin reading data while a read from the first bank is in progress.
+By alternating banks, a single SDRAM device can keep the data bus continuously busy, in a way that asynchronous DRAM cannot.